New Faces (Australian TV series)

 New Faces was an Australian talent show that preceded the British show of the same name, produced at GTV-9 Melbourne.
-The program began in 1963 under the name Kevin Dennis Auditions, sponsored by a new car dealership, Kevin Dennis Motors, which was run by Kevin Dennis (Dennis Gowing), who was also a well-known face on Australian TV from his catchy 'Update' TV Commercials in the 1960s–70s, which were featured during the breaks of the popular show.
+The program began in 1963 under the name Kevin Dennis Auditions, sponsored by a new car dealership, Kevin Dennis Motors, which was run by Kevin Dennis (Dennis Gowing), who also made the 'Update' television commercials in the 1960s–1970s, which were featured during the breaks of the show.
 The program ran on Saturday mornings.
 The program name soon changed to Kevin Dennis New Faces, and later simply New Faces, becoming a Sunday night primetime show.

-The program began as a vehicle for rags-to-riches Melbourne businessman Kevin Dennis to promote his business.
+The program began as a vehicle for Melbourne businessman Kevin Dennis to promote his business.
 Australian journalist Derryn Hinch, in remembering Kevin Dennis, said:

 Recently, I was asked to recall and record some thoughts about a genuine, almost (we thought) indestructible, Melbourne identity.
 Kevin Dennis.
 AKA, Dennis Gowing.
 He was a man who once (as Kevin Dennis) bought more TV advertising on more TV programmes than any person then or since.

 Hosts

-Originally hosted by Frank Wilson from 1963 to 1976, and then by Bert Newton from 1976 to 1985, the show featured two serious judges, such as Bobby Limb, Geoff Brooke, Rod McLennan and Tim Evans.
+Originally hosted by Frank Wilson from 1963 to 1976, and then by Bert Newton from 1976 to 1985, the show featured two judges, such as Bobby Limb, Geoff Brooke, Rod McLennan and Tim Evans.